Sandra Hewett, FdA, MBACP (Accredited), AMBICA

 I see clients both face to face and by Skype and FAceTime.
 I have a dedicated room at my home in a quiet cul-de-sac in Bookham, which is between Guildford and Leatherhead.
 Parking is easy.
 If you haven't been to counselling before I recognise it is a bold step to take, but I know my clients feel it makes a big difference to their lives.

-I see private patients self referring as well as referrals from Kingston ACU and St Helier and Epsom NHS Trust.
+I see private patients self referring directly to me, plus patients referred from Kingston Assisted Conception Unit, St Helier and Epsom NHS Trust and two private clinics.

 How do I work?